MicrosoftLearning/mslearn-openai/Instructions/Exercises/02-natural-language-azure-openai.md

     - **C#**: appsettings.json
     - **Python**: .env

 4. Update the configuration values to include the **endpoint** and **key** from the Azure OpenAI resource you created (available on the **Keys and Endpoint** page for your Azure OpenAI resource in the Azure portal), as well as the name you specified for your model deployment (available in the **Deployments** page in Azure OpenAI Studio).
-Save the file.
+5. Save the configuration file.

 ## Add code to use the Azure OpenAI service